Find Your Path

 Proposal developers should contact an evaluator at least one month in advance of the proposal’s due date—earlier if possible.
 A good evaluation plan should be closely aligned with the project’s goals and activities.
 To achieve good alignment, the evaluator needs time to review a draft of the proposal, ask questions, and develop a sound evaluation plan.
 With short notice, some evaluators may offer to provide a generic evaluation plan.
 However, seasoned proposal reviewers will give your proposal a more favorable review if it has a well-integrated, tailored evaluation plan.

-What resources are there to look for an evaluator?
+Where should I look for an evaluator?

 What do I do after I find an evaluator I want to work with?